- 130 g mixed berries (fresh or frozen)

 - 110g-150g culture - your own culture or something like Jalna Pot Set Yoghurt

-Add to the TM Bowl berries, syrup and Vanilla Bean Paste.
+Add to the TM Bowl berries, syrup, Vanilla Bean Paste and sugar.
 Cook for 5 mins / 90 degrees / speed 4.

 Remove lid and allow to cool to 37 degrees.
 Will take approximately 5-10 mins.
 Once the temp displayed is 37 you can continue.

 Add to the cooled mixture in the Bowl the Milk Powder, culture and long life milk.
 You must use long life milk as this has already been through the first stage of yoghurt making, thus enabling us to skip that step here.